ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 - [ ] i gotta update my blog to the new version of Ghost, sometime this week
 - [ ] sign up for the NYT crossword, i use to enjoy that

+i guess i could have said more, i could have said way more lol ahahaha

 ------------------
 # Oct
 ------------------